navgurukul/newton/if-else/if-statement-with-code/if-statement-code-intro.md

 name: Writing Code for If Statements
 ```

-# Introduction
+## Introduction

-We have learned how to create flowcharts for if conditions.
-But we cannot use these flowcharts unless we learn how to write a code by looking at a flowchart.
+We have learned how to create `flowcharts` for `if conditions`.
+But we cannot use these `flowcharts` unless we learn how to write a code by looking at a `flowchart`.

 ```python
 day = raw_input("Din enter karo\n")